myon-bioinformatics/AttentionToJapaneseBeginners/README.md

 # 😎Summary😎
 **🚴‍♂️(ENG)**

-**🦆About HARMFUL Shift_JIS char as example, and please pay attention not to let non-alphanumeric-character use as far as possible🦆**
+**🦆About Shift_JIS char as example, and please pay attention not to let non-alphanumeric-character use as far as possible🦆**

 **🚴‍♀️(JSP)**